 Pension: For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Howard County Retirement Plan (HCRP) and Police and Fire Employees' Plan (PFEP) and additions to/deductions from the two plans' fiduciary net position have been determined on the same basis as they were reported by each plan as of the June 30, 2018 measurement date.
 The financial statements of the Plans were prepared using the accrual basis of accounting.
 Plan member contributions are recognized in the period in which the contributions are due.
-Benefits and refunds are recognized when due and payable in accordance with the terms of the plan.
-Employee and employer contributions are recognized as revenues in the period in which employee services are performed and expenses, benefits, and refunds are recorded when the corresponding liabilities are incurred, regardless of when payment is made.
+Benefits and refunds are recognized as revenues in the period in which employee services are performed and expenses, benefits, and refunds are recorded when the corresponding liabilities are incurred, regardless of when payment is made.
 Investments were reported at fair value.